 - Suggestions and techniques to resolve vulnerabilities

-If not conducted properly, pen testing can result in disarray in your organisations’ systems.
+- Clean up - If not conducted properly, pen testing can result in disarray in your organisations’ systems.
 To avoid this, keep a detailed list of actions performed during the test, so restoring compromised hosts to their original states is easy.
 Once they’ve been restored, test to ensure they’re properly functioning to avoid a negative impact on operations.

-Before testing, make sure everyone agrees on clear objectives for conducting a test.
+- Be prompt with the patch - Before testing, make sure everyone agrees on clear objectives for conducting a test.
 Also decide how results will be analysed, and identify the systems, operations and staff that will be involved.
 Lost business makes the most significant financial impact on organisations that suffer a data breach.
 But many other issues arise when a company’s security controls are compromised.
 To combat them, determine how effective your existing controls are against skilled hackers.
 Pen test.
 Are you using these rules?
 If not, what are you doing to keep your business safe?